 From its bustling West coast to the dynamic East coast, North America has plenty to offer as a superyacht destination.
 Why not take your time exploring the cruising hotspots of Miami, the lush landscapes of Newport, or soaking in the tranquil scenery of Alaska this year?
-Here we share our top 5 destinations to visit by yacht in North America.Miami, FloridaSeen as one of the most vibrant cities in North America, Miami is truly a cultural melting pot.
+Here we share our top 5 destinations to visit by yacht in North America.Miami, FloridaAs one of the most vibrant cities in North America, Miami is truly a cultural melting pot.
 Offering an intoxicating mix of a glamorous lifestyle, world-class cuisine with a Latin heartbeat, and sun-soaked beaches, Miami is an ideal cruising hotspot for superyachts.
 Known for its all-year-round balmy tropical weather, the city has several marinas and harbors to chose from.
 The city features everything you’d want on a luxurious getaway, from designer shopping to renowned night clubs and five-star spas.Newport, Rhode IslandA classic yachting destination, Newport offers some of the most beautiful landscapes and seascapes in the country.
 The rugged coastlines and rocky isles have been home to sailors for centuries.
 Best known for its America’s Cup heritage, visiting this destination by superyacht is a definite must.
 Enjoy the historic mansions of Newport and marina before cruising to the equally alluring islands of Martha’s Vineyard and Nantucket, each of which boasts its charm and appeal.
-From there, it is only a short cruise to Cape Cod, a quieter region known from its lush countryside and rich history.New York City, New YorkThe bright lights of the Big Apple have been a draw for visitors from around the world for years, but the city is more easily accessible by superyacht than one may think.
+From there, it is only a short cruise to Cape Cod, a quieter region known for its lush countryside and rich history.New York City, New YorkThe bright lights of the Big Apple have been a draw for visitors from around the world for years, but the city is more easily accessible by superyacht than one may think.
 Just a short cruise away from the beautiful seascapes of New England, New York can accommodate superyachts from 35m to over 100m.
-Once there, why not partake in a leisurely cruise down the Hudson River, enjoy unique views of the George Washington Bridge or explore Ellis Island.
+Once there, why not partake in a leisurely cruise down the Hudson River, enjoy the George Washington Bridge’s unique views or explore Ellis Island.
 On land, the city truly is your oyster, offering some of the most exquisite dining, best nightlife, luxury shopping, and exclusive hotels in the country.Inside Passage, AlaskaThe most remote area of them all, Alaska is known for its unrivaled raw and natural beauty.
 Its isolation is one of its most appealing points, and as the majority of the state’s coastline is not accessible by road, it is the perfect destination to explore by water.
 The wilderness here is home to everything from eagles to bears, whales, and seals.
 The Inside Passage is known for its frozen forests, tremendous glaciers, and snow-topped mountains, which serve as the ideal backdrop for stunning sunsets.
-Be sure to stop by Admiralty Island, the largest National Park in North America, and the historic town of Haines.San Juan Islands, WashingtonConsisting of a number of islands, each with its own captivating beauty, the San Juan Islands are welcoming to all.
-Kick back and enjoy life at a slower pace, while being mesmerized by the varied landscapes – from snow-capped mountains to golden sandy beaches and dense forests.
-Ideal for hiking, walking and soaking up the local color, be sure to explore the unique geological formations on Sucia Island and the marine life by Stuart Island.
+Be sure to stop by Admiralty Island, the largest National Park in North America, and Haines’ historic town.San Juan Islands, WashingtonConsisting of many islands, each with its own captivating beauty, the San Juan Islands are welcoming to all.
+Kick back and enjoy life at a slower pace while mesmerized by the varied landscapes – from snow-capped mountains to golden sandy beaches and dense forests.
+Ideal for hiking, walking, and soaking up the local color, be sure to explore the unique geological formations on Sucia Island and the marine life by Stuart Island.
 For those looking for a historical refuge, be sure to stop on by Roche Harbour by San Juan Island, a favorite among local and experienced yachtsmen.